danielrwik/reduc/README.md

-The following commands are meant to be copy-and-pasted into the `IDL` command line, so some definitions (like dir='..') are epeated -- if a routine crashes or is CTL-C'ed,
+The following commands are meant to be copy-and-pasted into the `IDL` command line, so some definitions (like dir='..') are repeated -- if a routine crashes or is CTL-C'ed,
 `IDL` wipes variable names so it's convenient to not have to scroll up to reinitialize parameters.